Nokia CEO says to keep headquarters in Finland - TV

-HELSINKI Stephen Elop, the first non-Finn to run Nokia, on Sunday quashed rumours the cellphone maker could move its headquarters to the United States from Espoo, a suburb of the Finnish capital Helsinki.
+HELSINKI Dec 18 Stephen Elop, the first non-Finn to run Nokia NOK1V.HE, on Sunday quashed rumours the cellphone maker could move its headquarters to the United States from Espoo, a suburb of the Finnish capital Helsinki.

 "As long as I am the CEO the headquarters is in Espoo," Elop told national broadcaster YLE.
 "That's our home, our sense of belonging."